-- Availability for generation not including ESR and hydro resources is set through Energy Offer availability status. - Hydroelectric, ESR, and Economic Load Response resources have the ability to separately specify the availability for Reserves. - Should a Hydro, ESR, and Economic Load Response resource be unable to participate in the Reserve Market in any given hour on the Operating Day, the following required updates should be made sixty-five (65) minutes prior to the operating hour in the Reserve Market Updates screens of Markets Gateway: - o Set Offer MW to zero. - o Set Availability to 'Not Available' - Resources are able to self-schedule into the Synchronized Reserve Market only. - Eligible ESR, Hydroelectric, and Economic Load Response resources that choose to self-schedule will use their submitted Offer MW quantity as the self-schedule Reserve Offer MW. - A resource's choice to self-schedule or provide fixed output does not alter its capability to provide reserves.
+- Availability for generation not including ESR, Hybrid Resources and hydro resources is set through Energy Offer availability status. - Hydroelectric, ESR, Hybrid Resources and Economic Load Response resources have the ability to separately specify the availability for Reserves. - Should a Hydro, ESR, Hybrid Resource and Economic Load Response resource be unable to participate in the Reserve Market in any given hour on the Operating Day, the following required updates should be made sixty-five (65) minutes prior to the operating hour in the Reserve Market Updates screens of Markets Gateway: - o Set Offer MW to zero. - o Set Availability to 'Not Available' - Resources are able to self-schedule into the Synchronized Reserve Market only. - o Eligible ESR, Hybrid Resources, Hydroelectric, and Economic Load Response resources that choose to self-schedule will use their submitted Offer MW quantity as the self-schedule Reserve Offer MW.

+A resource's choice to self-schedule or provide fixed output does not alter its capability to provide reserves.
 Self-scheduled units must provide reserves like all other online generating resources